 On 12 July 1472 he married Anne, daughter of Richard Neville, Earl of Warwick.
 She was later buried in the Abbey.
 Their son Edward died before his parents and is buried at Sheriff Hutton in Yorkshire.

-Richard, Duke of Gloucester, was crowned as Richard III on Sunday 6 July 1483.
-The day before he and his queen Anne (Neville) rode in procession from the Tower of London to Westminster.
+Richard, Duke of Gloucester, was crowned in the Abbey as Richard III on Sunday 6 July 1483.
+The day before he and his Queen Anne (Neville) rode in procession from the Tower of London to Westminster.
 On the day of the ceremony they walked barefoot on a red carpet from White Hall to Westminster Hall and then to the Abbey.
-The queen’s train was borne by Margaret, Countess of Richmond whose son would become Henry VII after defeating Richard at the battle of Bosworth.
-Richard was crowned by Thomas Bourchier, Archbishop of Canterbury and the queen’s coronation followed.
+The queen's train was borne by Margaret, Countess of Richmond whose son would become Henry VII after defeating Richard at the battle of Bosworth.
+Richard was crowned by Thomas Bourchier, Archbishop of Canterbury and the queen's coronation followed.
 Almost the entire peerage of England was present at what was a magnificent spectacle.
 The traditional coronation banquet in Westminster Hall followed.

 "The coronation of Richard III – the extant documents" edited by Anne Sutton and P.W.Hammond, 1983.

 Richard the Third by P.Murray Kendall, 1968

 Richard III, the Maligned King by A.Carson, 2008